LibreCAD/docs/ref/menu.rst

 Main Menu
 =========

-Many of LibreCAD's commands are accessible through the menu bar.
-Each drop down menu provides access commands, configurations and yada, yada, yada,
+Most of LibreCAD's commands are accessible through the menubar.
+Drop-down menus provides access to file and print operations, application and drawing configurations, drawing and editing tools, and other functions.

-Each menu has a dashed line at the top.
-Clicking in the dashed line allows the menu to be "torn off" and used as a floating menu.
+The drop-down menus can be changed into a floating menu.
+Each drop-down menu has a dashed line at the top.
+Clicking and dragging the dashed line allows the menu to be "torn off" and moved to another location anywhere on-screen.
 Clicking the dot on the upper right corner of the floating menu closes it.

 .. _file: